ekristen/pipeliner/README.md

 # Pipeliner

-**Important:** This is not quite alpha but not quite beta either.
-Decisions could be made that cause breaking changes still.
+**Status: ALPHA** - Everything works, but decisions could be made that cause breaking changes still.
+Definitely still rough edges.

 The initial goals of this project is to provide a way to run arbitrary pipelines of jobs in a fast and sane manor while leveraging newer languages and processes then years of the past.

-**Important:** SCM integration has been **PURPOSEFULLY** left out until this point.
+**Important:** SCM integration has been **PURPOSEFULLY** left out at this point.
 It's possible this project will be expanded to handle SCMs.

 If you are looking for an open source CI/CD system, please check out [Alloy CI](https://github.com/AlloyCI/alloy_ci), Alloy CI is based on GitLab Runner as well, but is designed to integration with your SCM.